Reducing methamphetamine use in young people

 - be interested in receiving treatment to reduce methamphetamine use.

-Participation in the study is completely voluntary and Orygen researchers will ensure participants have all information about the study before they sign up.
+Participation in the study is completely voluntary and Orygen researchers will ensure participants have all information about the study before they provide consent.

 Young people who are interested in participating in the study should complete the form below.